Branded QR Code Generator

 A branded QR code is a QR code that carries your visual identity: your logo in the center, your brand colors on the dots and background, and a frame with a call-to-action.
 The underlying QR pattern is identical to a plain black-and-white one — the same data, the same scan compatibility.
 What changes is the design treatment.

 The point isn't cosmetic.
-Branded QR codes get scanned more often than plain ones because they look like part of a designed experience rather than an alien technical symbol.
-They also reinforce brand recognition every time someone interacts with them: at a restaurant table, on a business card, on packaging, on a real estate sign.
+Branded QR codes look like part of a designed experience rather than an alien technical symbol, and they tell people the code belongs to someone they recognize.
+They also reinforce brand recognition every time someone interacts with them: on a business card, on packaging, on a real estate sign.
 A plain black QR code is a missed branding opportunity.

 Five steps